deeplearning4j/deeplearning4j/reinforcementlearning.md

 When it is not in our power to determine what is true, we ought to act in accordance with what is most probable. - Descartes
 ```

-Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but reinforcement learning may be their killer app.
+Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but they can also combine with other algorithms like reinforcement learning to create breakthroughs like [AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/).

 Reinforcement learning is goal-oriented.
 RL algorithms learn how to attain a complex objective or maximize along a dimension over many steps, starting from a blank slate, and under the right conditions they achieve superhuman performance.

-Reinforcement algorithms with deep learning at their core are currently beating expert humans at numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
+Reinforcement algorithms with deep learning at their core are currently beating expert humans at the [game of Go](https://deeplearning4j.org/deep-learning-and-the-game-of-go#) as well as numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
 While that may sound trivial, it’s a vast improvement over their previous accomplishments.
 Two reinforcement learning algorithms - Deep-Q learning and A3C - have been implemented in a Deeplearning4j library called [RL4J](https://github.com/deeplearning4j/rl4j).
 They it can [already play Doom](https://www.youtube.com/watch?v=Pgktl6PWa-o).

-In time, we expect reinforcement learning to perform better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.
-When people talk about building robot armies, this is what they mean. :)
+Reinforcement learning solves the difficult problem of correlating actions with the delayed returns they produce.
+Like humans, RL algorithms must sometimes wait a long time to see the fruit of their decisions.
+They operate in a delayed return environment, where it can be difficult to learn what leads to what over many time steps.
+Eventually, we expect reinforcement learning to perform better and better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.

 <p align="center">
-<a href="quickstart" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEPLEARNING4J</a>
+<a href="https://docs.skymind.ai/docs" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEP LEARNING</a>
 </p>

 ## Reinforcement Learning Definitions